Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBrain.md

 * __Blend Settings__: A list that defines how to blend from one CmCamera to another.
 For example, add an item to the list for a 4 second blend from vcam1 to vcam2 then add another item for a 1 second blend from vcam2 back to vcam1.
 If a blend between two cameras isn’t defined, Cinemachine Brain uses its default blend.

-* __Layer Filter__:  Cinemachine Brain uses only those CmCameras that pass the culling mask of the Unity camera.
-You can set up [split-screen environments](CinemachineMultipleCameras.md) by using the culling mask to filter layers.
+* __Channel Filter__:  Cinemachine Brain uses only those CmCameras that output to Channels present in the Channel Mask.
+You can set up [split-screen environments](CinemachineMultipleCameras.md) by using the Channel Mask mask to filter channels.

 * __Event Dispatching__:  Cinemachine Brain fires events when it changes shot.
 It fires an event when a CmCamera goes live.
 It also fires an event when it cuts from one CmCamera to another.
 Use the latter event to reset temporal post effects.